aelefebv/nellie/README.md

 - Send me any error logs in your terminal.
 - Send me the file you ran (if possible).
 - Any other information that might be helpful

+## Requirements
+Nellie has been tested on the following configurations:
+- Mac, Linux, and Windows operating systems
+- Python >= 3.9

 ## License
 Nellie © 2024 by [Austin E. Y. T. Lefebvre](https://github.com/aelefebv) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)